Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

 A \emph{Coxeter group} is a group having a group presentation

 where $\I$ is a set, $n_{ii}=1$ for each $i \in \I$, and $n_{ij} \in \{2,3,\dotsc, +\infty\}$ is symmetric.
 Note that $n_{ij}= +\infty$ means no relation between $r_i$ and $r_j$.

 A point in an $n$--orbifold $Q$ is called a {\em silvered point} if it has an open neighborhood of form $\phi(U)$ with a model $(U, \bZ/2\bZ, \phi)$ for an open set $U$ in $\widetilde Q$ and a $\bZ/2\bZ$--action on $U$ fixing a hypersurface in $U$.
-A \emph{Coxeter $n$--orbifold} $\hP$ is an $n$--dimensional orbifold whose base space is an $n$--dimensional polyhedron $P$ with finitely many sides where each interior point of the facets are silvered.
+A \emph{Coxeter $n$--orbifold} $\hP$ is an $n$--dimensional orbifold whose base space is an $n$--dimensional polyhedron $P$ with finitely many sides where all interior points of the facets are silvered.
 The fundamental group $\pi_1(\hP)$ is isomorphic to a Coxeter group, and is generated by reflections about sides of the fundamental domain $P$.
 We will study only compact ones in this paper, ie closed ones.
 (More precisely, Davis \cite{Davis2010, Davis2013} calls such an orbifold a {\em Coxeter orbifold of type III}, an {\em orbifold of reflection type}, or a {\em reflectofold}.)

 Let $V$ be an $(n+1)$--dimensional real vector space.
-The {\em projective sphere} $\PS$ is the space of rays in $V$ and covers the projective space $\mathbb{RP}^n$ doubly.
-Let The group $\SL$ acts on $\PS$ effectively in the standard manner and covers $\PGL$ doubly.
+The {\em projective sphere} $\PS$ is the space of rays in $V$ and is a double cover of $\mathbb{RP}^n$.
+Let The group $\SL$ acts on $\PS$ effectively in the standard manner and is a double cover of $\PGL$.
 The elements of $\SL$ are the \emph{projective automorphisms} of $\PS$ and $\SL$ the \emph{projective automorphism group} of $\PS$.
 (We will also think of $\SL$ as a linear group when it is convenient.)
 Denote by $\Pi$ the natural projection from $V\backslash\{0\}$ into $\PS$.
 A subspace of $\PS$ is the image of a subspace of $V$ with the origin removed.
-In particular, a $2$--dimensional subspace of $V$ corresponds to a great circle in $\PS$ and an $n$--dimensional subspace gives a great $(n-1)$--sphere in $\PS$.
-Further, a component of the complement of a great $(n-1)$--sphere has the canonical structure of an affine $n$--space as the complement of a codimension-one subspace of $\mathbb{RP}^n$ is an affine subspace.
+In particular, a $2$--dimensional subspace of $V$ corresponds to a great circle in $\PS$, and an $n$--dimensional subspace gives a great $(n-1)$--sphere in $\PS$.
+Furthermore, a component of the complement of a great $(n-1)$--sphere has the canonical structure of an affine $n$--space, as the complement of a codimension-one subspace of $\mathbb{RP}^n$ is an affine subspace.
 We call this an \emph{affine subspace} of $\PS$.